31 January 2002 7:30am WST

 For Immediate Release

-A newly formed non-profit Association in Western Australia with an ambitious set of objectives set around a proposed holistic farming community for holiday makers, students, school camps as well as other socially more vulnerable groups - including asylum seekers - may pose yet another considerable challenge to the Australian Minister for Immigration, Phillip Ruddock.
+A newly formed non-profit Association in Western Australia with an ambitious set of objectives set around a proposed holistic farming community for holiday makers, students, school camps as well as other socially more vulnerable groups - including asylum seekers - may pose yet another considerable challenge to the Australian Minister for Immigration, Philip Ruddock.

 Next Wednesday Mr Jack H. Smit, the Coordinator of Project SafeCom Inc., will present a draft of The Australian People's Refugee Visa at a presentation at a Conference at Curtin University of Technology in Perth.